About this event

 Information for Jobseekers

-Thank you for joining our upcoming event taking place online on December 5, 2023.
+Thank you for joining the Finland-Norway-Sweden Day, taking place online on the 11th of March.

-In order to get the most of this job fair we recommend you to:
+In order to get the most of this event, you should:

-When you register, be specific about your language, technical or soft skills, as well as educational fields.
+Pay attention to your language, technical or soft skills, as well as educational fields.
 You can add your picture and, if you have one, your Skype account ID.
 If you haven’t done so yet, we strongly advise you to have your CV uploaded in English or have it retrieved from the EURES portal.
 You can as well add your LinkedIn profile or any online portfolio.
-For guidance on how to register and create your profile watch the video.

 In case you are pre-selected, you will get a notification by the employer(s) on possible timeslots for the interview, to which you should answer as quickly as possible.

 If you have already applied, you might have some invitations pending your confirmation.
 Please check on a regular basis.

 In order to better prepare, you should thoroughly research available information on the participating companies, their main projects and recruitment needs.
 Select the companies you want to approach, or who have invited you for an interview, identify the questions you may want to ask and try to anticipate possible questions from the employer.

 A cared personal look is important (even if the interview is online) and a good level of English combined with a positive attitude, will prove highly beneficial.